Table of Contents

 - No minimum-balance requirements.

 When you have a checking account and direct deposit, Point Breeze Credit Union (PBCU) provides funds two days prior to payday.
 They also offer a military service package to active-duty service members and Veteran and Disabled American Veteran members.
 This package offers many products at no cost or at a discounted annual interest rate.

 Security Service Federal Credit Union

 Security Service Federal Credit Union (SSFCU) provides DFAS funds one to three days before the actual payday.
 This service is exclusive to DFAS pay and doesn’t include other direct deposits, such as Social Security or supplemental SSI.
 There’s no enrollment process.

 SSFCU offers an “Operation Salute the Strong” program designed exclusively for active-duty and deployed service members to help meet financial needs.

 Service Credit Union

 Service Credit Union gives you access to your DFAS pay up to two days before the actual posting date at SCU.
 Additionally, SCU offers:

 - Auto insurance

 Several Service Credit Unions are located in Germany, which is useful for families who need access to an IBAN.
-(An IBAN is an internationally recognized bank account number, which is helpful to have if you’re going to be living abroad for any period.)
-Outside of Germany, SCU locations are primarily on the east coast.
+An IBAN is an internationally recognized bank account number, which is helpful if you’re going to be living abroad for any period.
+Outside of Germany, SCU locations are primarily on the East Coast.